 The potential unpreparedness of the AHP services may have had other consequences.
 As a result of lack of guidelines and training, AHPs may have struggled with translating their hands-on skills to digital environments (10) and, consequently, may have not been fully equipped to fulfill their ethical obligation of non-maleficence thereby exposing patients to the risk of harm.
 Due to the lack of prior telehealth-related experience, AHPs may have experienced low self-efficacy in providing telehealth consultations (11) thereby undermining the quality and safety of services leading to poorer patient outcomes.
 Ambiguity surrounding the identification of patient groups potentially suitable for telehealth may have caused patients with certain conditions, disabilities, and poor digital literacy to be left behind in the migration to telehealth.
 This potential inequity of access to remote healthcare may have widened health inequalities (12).
-(13)(14)
+While telehealth may result in reduced barriers to healthcare for some it also have the potential to increase barriers for certain populations such as older people (13) and people with disabilities (14).

-(15)(16)Digital transformation was cited as one of the priorities of the 2019 NHS Long Term Plan, with face-to-face outpatient appointments set to reduce by a third by 2024 and most patients expected to receive a “digital first” option by 2029 (17).
-(18)(19)However, NHS organisations are likely to face significant challenges in working towards digital expansion (20).
+Digital healthcare technologies have been identified by the NHS as a “new means of addressing the big healthcare challenges of the 21st century” (15) with programmes available to increase digital readiness of across the health and social care workforce (16).
+Digital transformation was cited as one of the priorities of the 2019 NHS Long Term Plan, with face-to-face outpatient appointments set to reduce by a third by 2024 and most patients expected to receive a “digital first” option by 2029 (17).
+Specifically related to AHPs there have been recent NHS publications, the AHPs strategy (18) and the digital framework for AHPs (19), which have focused on utilisation of digital technology.

+However, NHS organisations are likely to face significant challenges in working towards digital expansion (20).
 For example, digital transformation requires clear and consistent guidelines, which are not yet in place.
 With the current lack of a plan by the professional bodies to improve AHPs’ digital skills (20), there is a need to prepare a strategic workforce plan to support digital transformation.
 This is essential for the success of the NHS digital transformation as previous digital strategies have been unsuccessful because they predominantly focused on technology neglecting the adaptive clinical changes (20,21).
 There have been concerns that the digital transformation will widen the digital divide for certain populations when telehealth becomes ubiquitous (22).
 Understanding the possible compensation measures for different populations is essential to address possible health inequalities (12).

 Thus, it is important to understand the organisational preparedness of AHP services in the use of telehealth as this information will serve as a basis for the development of guidelines and training programs required for a sustainable, long-term telehealth implementation.
 The aim of this study was to explore the UK AHP services’ organisational telehealth readiness, focusing on guidelines implementation and AHP staff training, through the perspectives of NHS AHPs.

 Methods